Jim Ryan's Forward Energy FE3 PortlandCD $12

 EDT4049

-In 1996 the owner of the now defunct ‘Radio Valencia’ was booking my group into his San Francisco eating place and asked me the name of my band.
-I said, “ah, er . . . forward motion . . . no . . .
+In 1996 the owner of the now defunct ‘Radio Valencia’ was booked Jim Ryan's group into his San Francisco eating place and asked him the name of his band.
+He said, “ah, er . . . forward motion . . . no . . .
 Forward Energy,” and that’s been it for the past 10 years through many player confirgurations and gigs in the S.F. bay area, up and down the West Coast, Chicago & NYC.
-We have six CD recordings (All available on Edgetone Records, except for The Concept which is a Cadence recording).
-My free jazz apprenticeship began with Steve Lacy’s weekly open free jams in the early ‘70s but I’d been listening to the great players since I was a tiny tot attempting to make music on the piano and trombone.
-The massive influx of young, free players to Paris found me already there and ready to wail.
-Over the years I’ve worked on my axe and made much music.
-The trio format allows lots of room for personal expression.
-I plan to extend this FE3 series to include Midwest and East Coast sessions later this year.
+Forward Energy now has six CD recordings (All available on Edgetone Records, except for "The Concept" which is a Cadence recording).
+Jim's free jazz apprenticeship began with Steve Lacy’s weekly open free jams in the early ‘70s but he’d been listening to the great players since he was a tiny tot attempting to make music on the piano and trombone.
+The massive influx of young, free players to Paris found him already there and ready to wail....he's still wailing...

-Jim Ryan, alto/tenor sax and flute
+Jim Ryan - alto/tenor sax and flute

-Robert Jones, double bass
+Robert Jones - double bass

-Andrew Wilshusen, drums
+Andrew Wilshusen - drums